kangax/przilla/src/memory-bank/activeContext.md

    - `DATABASE_URL=libsql://przilla-prod-kangax.aws-us-west-2.turso.io npx tsx scripts/populate_movements_to_db.ts`
 3. Review any WODs missing in DB after population and resolve as needed.
 4. Integrate movement-based queries and analytics in the app UI.
+5. **[NEW STANDARD] All scripts and code that process WOD JSON data (e.g., from `public/data/wods.json`) must use the canonical TypeScript type and Zod schema from `src/types/wodJsonTypes.ts` for validation and type safety.**
+   - When creating or updating scripts (for DB population, analytics, import/export, etc.), always import and use the shared type/schema for parsing and validation.
+   - This prevents field drift, enforces consistency, and ensures robust, maintainable data processing.

 ### Must have